stormeuh/CPL2020skeleton/solution/FILLME.md

 After working on this project for such a long time, you're allowed to vent in this section.
 Tell us what you learned or what you would've liked to learn instead, etc. This does not count toward your grades at all (neither positive nor negative).

+- Some of the links to the rust book are outdated